treeplate/isd_treeclient/README.md

 # isd_treeclient
 This app is a client for [ISD](https://interstellar-dynasties.space).
 ## Cookie Storage
 This app saves its state between runs.
-When using dart:html, it uses local storage, but when using dart:io, it has to save it to a file.
+When using package:web, it uses local storage, but when using dart:io, it has to save it to a file.
 This file is called "cookies.save", and uses its own format, described here.

 ### Map<String, String> => .save file
 Each entry in the map is separated by a newline followed by a null byte.
 The entries themselves are encoded as key, colon, null, value.